The "sugar" coarse-grained DNA model: Model construction

-As a basis for the CG model construction, we accept the AMBER force field \cite{2000-Parm99} for base pairs interactions.
-This choice is justifiable, considering that the empirical force fields reproduce the interactions between bases best \cite{2006-QM-and-AMBER-base-stacking}.
-We analyze the DNA dynamics in solvents at 300~K in the framework of the all-atom AMBER model, as well as the geometric changes of the DNA helix in A-B transition and base-pair opening.
-On the basis of these data, we divide the DNA chains into grains and find the potentials for interactions between the grains.
+For base pairs stacking and pairing, we accept the AMBER force field Parm99SB+bsc0 \cite{2000-Parm99,2006-AMBER-SB,2007-parmbsc0}.
+This choice is justifiable, considering that the empirical force fields reproduce the forces acting between bases better than any other forces in the DNA molecule \cite{2006-QM-and-AMBER-base-stacking}.
+We analyze the dsDNA dynamics in solvents at 300~K in the framework of the all-atom AMBER model (for B-DNA in water - Parm99SB+bsc0, for A-DNA in the mixture of ethanol and water (85:15) - Parm99 (we used the trajectory obtained )).
+Besides, we analyze the geometric changes of the dsDNA helix at A-B transition and at base-pair opening.
+On the basis of these data, we divide the DNA strands into "beads" and find the potentials for interactions between the beads.
+We obtain the potentials describing the ribose flexibility from the AMBER force field (Parm99SB+bsc0) using the "bottom-up" approach.
 Finally, we choose the description of the medium: the models for the ions and the solvent.